 It is possible to short Bitcoin just like any other cryptocurrency.
 To short BTC, you simply have to bet on the price of the primary cryptocurrency declining.
 Given that the crypto market is highly volatile, it is most likely that the price will fall after a given time.
 Remember, you can short BTC on XBTPrime.

 What is the best way to short Bitcoin?

 There are many ways to short Bitcoin.
 If you are a beginner, the best way to start shorting Bitcoin is through margin trading, where you borrow Bitcoin from a broker and pay later on.
-Open up the margin page on the PrimeXBT platform and place a sell order.
+Open up the Global Markets page on the PrimeXBT platform and place a sell order.